Semidefinite representation for convex hulls of real algebraic curves: Main theorem

 \begin{thm} Let $C$ be a nonsingular affine curve over $\R$, and let $K\subset C(\R)$ be a compact \sa\ set.
 Then the saturated preordering $\scrP(K)$ of $K$ in $\R[C]$ is finitely generated. \end{thm}

-\begin{lab} See \cite{sch:mz} Theorem 5.21.
-More precisely, $\scrP(K)$ can be generated by two elements (even as a quadratic module), and can in fact be generated by a single element whenever $K$ has no isolated points.
-If $K=C(\R)$ (assumed to be compact) we have $\scrP(K)= \Sigma\R[C]^2$.
+This is proved in \cite{sch:mz} Theorem 5.21.
+More precisely (by \cite{sch:mz} 5.22(b)), $\scrP(K)$ can be generated by two elements (even as a quadratic module), and can in fact be generated by a single element whenever $K$ has no isolated points.
+If $K=C(\R)$ (assuming this set is compact) we have $\scrP(K)=\Sigma\R[C]^2$.

-Let us briefly recall how this can be proved.
+\begin{lab} Let us briefly indicate how Theorem \ref{satpofg} can be proved.
+(The proof given in \cite{sch:mz} was more complicated since the archimedean local-global principle was not yet available at that time.)
 When $K$ has no isolated points, then $\scrP(K)$ is generated by any $f\in\scrP(K)$ which has simple zeros in the boundary points of $K$ and has no other zeros in $K$ (one can show that such $f$ exists).
 This follows from the archimedean local-global principle (see Theorem \ref{archlgp} below).
-In the general case, let $\xi_1, \dots,\xi_r$ be the isolated points of $K$.
+In the general case, let $\xi_1,\dots,\xi_r$ be the isolated points of $K$.
 We modify the set $K$ by replacing each isolated point $\xi_i$ with a small closed interval $[\xi_i,\eta_i]$ on $C(\R)$, for which $\eta_i\ne\xi_i$ lies on the same connected component of $C(\R)$ as $\xi_i$, and the intervall is so small that $[\xi_i,\eta_i]\cap K=\{\xi_i\}$.
 Let $K_1$ be the modified set obtained in this way, and note that $K_1$ has no isolated points.
 Let $K_2$ be a second such modification of $K$ in which $\xi_i$ gets replaced by $[\eta_i',\xi_i]$, where $\eta'_i\ne \xi_i$ is again chosen close to $\xi_i$, but such that $\eta_i$ and $\eta'_i$ lie on opposite sides of $\xi_i$ on the local branch of $C(\R)$ around $\xi_i$.
 Then, by the first part of the argument, there exists a single generator $f_j$ of $\scrP(K_j)$, for both $j=1, 2$.
 Again using the archimedean local-global principle, one concludes that $\scrP(K)$ is generated by $f_1$ and $f_2$. \end{lab}

-The following theorem, resp.\ its corollary (to which the theorem is equivalent), is the first main result of this paper:
+The following theorem, resp.\ its corollary, is the first main result of this paper:

 \begin{thm} Let $C$ be a nonsingular affine curve over $\R$, let $K\subset C(\R)$ be a compact \sa\ set, and let $T=\scrP(K)$ be the saturated preordering of $K$ in $\R[C]$.
 For any real closed field $R$ containing $\R$, the preordering $T_R$ generated by $T$ in $R[C]$ is saturated as well. \end{thm}